sourcegraph/handbook/content/sales/common_customer_questions.md

 > You can [set up Sourcegraph](https://docs.sourcegraph.com/#quickstart) and see value in 5 minutes.
 Most of our customers tell us Sourcegraph is one of the easiest applications to maintain, but we're happy to give a more precise estimate of the burden if you help us understand the environment in which you intend to deploy Sourcegraph.
 As a specific data point, one of our large customers reported that maintaining Sourcegraph for 1,000+ daily users takes ~5% of a single person's time.

+## How is Sourcegraph different from Kythe?

+Kythe is a very low-level code intelligence system.
+It plays the same role as LSIF (which is what Sourcegraph uses instead of Kythe for code intelligence).
+Kythe is not a product that they can actually use.
+It doesn’t do code search, code browsing, code host integrations, campaigns, code insights, etc.

+It's like saying instead of Salesforce CRM we will just use InsightSquared (actually Kythe is even lower-level than InsightSquared, but you get the idea).

 ## Is Sourcegraph a platform, tool, or application?

 Usually this question means the person has the following concerns: